chaoexUser/api_en/README.md

 ```

 >When logging in, obtain the token with the user/password/signature.
-When using the functions of ordering, withdrawing, and ordering, the token is directly used.
+When using the functions of ordering, withdrawing, and orders query, the token is directly used.

 # Log in